 - A Security Operations Room

 - Two Computer Labs

 The Cyber Security Lab features 20 individual terminals, each outfitted with high-end computing power and large monitors.
 The lab operates on an independent network with its own servers and firewalls, completely isolated from the campus network.
 In addition, the lab features virtual forensic workstations, mobile devices for exploitation tests, threat-analysis software packages, and other relevant platforms.

-The Security Operations Room will be staffed and operated by Cleveland-based technology firm MCPc.
-Two full-time MCPc employees will work with and hire Mercyhurst students to address real-time cyber security threats.
+The Security Operations Room is staffed and operated by Cleveland-based technology firm MCPc.
+Two full-time MCPc employees work with and hire Mercyhurst students to address real-time cyber security threats.

-The Computer Labs will be used to provide hands-on education to undergraduate and graduate students in Mercyhurst’s cyber, data science and intelligence programs.
+The Computer Labs provide hands-on education to undergraduate and graduate students in Mercyhurst’s cyber, data science and intelligence programs.

 See what industry and government leaders are saying about the new cyber facility.

 “The shortage of data scientists is becoming a serious constraint in some sectors.” – Harvard Business Review

 Data science skills, especially those related to machine learning and Big Data, are among the most challenging for businesses to recruit for, which makes comprehensive data science training at the undergraduate level remarkably valuable.
 For our majors, the business landscape offers tremendous opportunities for job stability, career mobility and excellent learning potential.